Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Experiment

-From conclusion~\multiref{conclu_number}{conclu_necessary}, We can learn some practices about effective model scaling.
-When the width/depth of networks is small, increasing width/depth can get substantial improvement.
-However, when width/depth becomes large and increasing them yields little gain~(Fig.~\ref{fig_width_acc}), it is more effective to increase the number of networks.
-This comes to our core idea --- \emph{the number of networks is a new dimension of effective model scaling}.
-Increasing the number, width, and depth of networks together is more efficient and effective.
+From conclusion 1 -- 3, we can learn some best practices about effective model scaling.
+When the width/depth of networks is small, increasing width/depth can still get substantial improvement.
+However, when width or depth becomes large and increasing them yields little gain~(Figure~\ref{fig_width_acc}), it is more effective to increase the number of networks.
+This comes to our core conclusion --- \emph{Increasing the number, width, and depth of networks together is more efficient and effective than purely scaling up one dimension of them.}